 10 Tasks to Jumpstart a Slow Business

-Running a business involves so much busyness that it can be easy to burn out or focus on the wrong tasks, which can result in stalled growth.
-If your business is faltering, here are ten things you can do right now to jumpstart it.
+Running a business involves so much coordination and organization that it can be easy to burn out or focus on the wrong tasks, which can result in stalled growth.
+If your small business is faltering, here are ten things you can do right now to jumpstart it.

 Tracking is a crucial component of a successful business.
 Without it, you don’t know what’s going on in your business.
 Check your website stats either through your web host or set up Google Analytics.
 These resources provide data on the most popular pages, how people came to your site, and more.
 In the case of Google Analytics, you can get demographic data (gender and age) as well as their interests.

-Also check stats on your social media engagement and email list (i.e. what gets the most opens or clicks).
+Also, check stats on your social media engagement and email list (or what gets the most opens or clicks).
 If you do off-line promotions, track the results of those such as asking people where they found you or having a code on each promo type and/or location that prospects share that lets you know how they found you.

 Networking is one of the best ways to rejuvenate a stalled business.
 Even if people in your network don’t need your product or services now, they may know others who do.
 Or they may be willing to share your information with their network.